Role of allergy in atopic dermatitis (eczema)

 - University of Pennsylvania School of Medicine

-There is some controversy with regard to the role of allergy in atopic dermatitis (eczema).
-Some clinicians believe that allergic responses to aeroallergens are a rare cause of exacerbations of atopic dermatitis (AD) and that food allergy is generally not a factor.
+There is some controversy with regard to the role of allergy in atopic dermatitis (AD; eczema).
+Some clinicians believe that allergic responses to aeroallergens are a rare cause of exacerbations of AD and that food allergy is generally not a factor.
 Other clinicians believe that allergy plays a strong role in exacerbating AD in some patients .
 They believe that food allergies trigger symptoms primarily in young children and environmental allergens play a greater role in older children and adults.

 Despite its name, AD itself is not a type I allergy, nor is it necessarily associated with allergic sensitization.
 However, overall, the data indicate that allergy plays a role in selected patients with AD.

 The epidemiology, clinical manifestations, diagnosis, and treatment of AD, as well as the role of delayed-type hypersensitivity to chemicals in topical medications and skin care products in exacerbating AD, are discussed separately.
 (See "Pathogenesis, clinical manifestations, and diagnosis of atopic dermatitis (eczema)" and "Treatment of atopic dermatitis (eczema)".)

 Patients with AD have higher rates of allergic diseases than the general population.
 Up to 80 percent of children with AD develop asthma and/or allergic rhinitis later in childhood .
 This progression from AD in infancy to allergic rhinitis and asthma in childhood and young adulthood is referred to as the "allergic march" or "atopic march" [3-6].